 West Sacramento Truck Accident Lawyer

-The truck accident attorneys at my law office have won multiple million dollar settlements and verdicts for victims of serious truck accidents.
-I have thoroughly studied the laws and regulations for truckers.
-You see, the laws regarding commercial trucks and truck drivers are much more rigorous than the laws for regular motorists on the roads.
-Truck drivers, the companies they work for, and the trucks that they drive are held to high expectations under state laws and federal regulations.Duty of Care Owed to Others on the Road
+The attorneys at our law office have won multiple million-dollar settlements and verdicts for injured parties and surviving family members of commercial truck accidents.
+We have thoroughly studied the laws and regulations for the trucking industry.
+The rules regarding commercial trucks and truck drivers are much more rigorous than the laws for motorists of passenger vehicles.
+Truck drivers, the companies they work for, and their big rigs are held to high expectations under state laws and federal regulations.Duty of Care Owed to Others on the Road

-The moment a truck driver pulls a truck onto the road, there is a duty of care that is owed to other motorists, bicyclists, and pedestrians to exercise caution and reasonable care.
+When a truck driver pulls a truck onto the road, there is a duty of care owed to other motorists, bicyclists, and pedestrians to exercise caution and reasonable care.
 This duty of care is to ensure that other drivers on the road are as safe as possible.
-If a truck driver is careless, reckless, or negligent, that means that they violated the duty of care, regardless of how minute the mistake may seem.
-Some examples of violating a truck driver's duty of care would be failing to obey traffic laws or drinking and driving.
-If a truck driver is found to be negligent, both the driver and the company they work for can be held liable for any damages, injuries, or death.Injured in an Accident Involving a Commercial Truck?
+If a truck driver is careless, reckless, or negligent, that means they violated the duty of care, regardless of how minute the mistake may seem.
+Some examples of violating a truck driver's duty of care include disobeying traffic laws or drinking and driving.
+If a truck driver is found negligent, the driver and the company they work for can be held liable for any damages, injuries, or death.

 Watch the video below to learn more about contacting a West Sacramento trucking accident attorney after your crash.West Sacramento Truck Accident FAQ

 Why do I need a lawyer for my truck accident claim?

 Are there regulations for the trucking industry?